|

 Named port of destination - Maritime and inland waterway transport only.

-The seller delivers when the goods are placed at the disposal of the buyer, not cleared for import, on the quay at the named port of destination.
+The seller delivers when the goods are placed at the disposal of the buyer, not cleared for import, on the quay at the named port of

 DDU - Delivered Duty Unpaid